Healthy at Transy

 On May 5, 2021, Transylvania University announced updated guidelines on group size and the campus mask policy.

 Based on updated guidance from the Centers for Disease Control and state and local public health officials, we are making the following updates to the Healthy at Transy plan.
 These guidelines are in effect now through the end of the academic year and will be reevaluated prior to the beginning of the 2021-22 school year.

 Masks on Campus

-Cover your nose and mouth indoors or outdoors any time that you expect to be within 6 feet or in direct contact with another person.
+Cover your nose and mouth indoors any time that you expect to be within six feet or in direct contact with another person.